Subscription Modal Banner

 Final Thoughts

-Now that you know how to get TIN number, you'll realize that the TIN application process is actually simple and straightforward even if it's not done online.
-However, before you proceed with your TIN registration with the BIR, make sure that you haven't received a TIN previously to avoid troubles later on for having multiple TINs.
+Now that you know how to get a TIN number, you'll realize that the TIN application process is actually simple and straightforward, even if it's not done online.
+However, before you proceed with your TIN registration with the BIR, make sure that you haven't received a TIN previously to avoid trouble for having multiple TINs later on.

 Sources: